TwoFistedJustice/square-pie/docs/pie_class_tables_catalog.md

-A note on deleting objects from Square: as long as the request is correctly formatted Square will return a 200 OKIEDOKE, meaning, that even if you send it gibberesh, as long as it is correctly formatted gibberish Square will not only accept it, but also confirm the delete that didn't even happen.
+A note on deleting objects from Square: as long as the request is correctly formatted Square will return a 200 OKIEDOKE, meaning, that even if you send it gibberesh, as long as it is correctly formatted gibberish Square will accept it, but also apparently confirm the delete that didn't even happen.

+If the response is missing the "deleted_object_ids" array, that means it didn't delete anything.

 ```js
 const del = new Catalog_Delete();